-The Student Advisors (SA) for the 2015-16 academic year are Ryan Gustafson (212) 229-5707 ext.
-3080 / philadvisor@newschool.eduand Kathleen Kelley (212) 229-5707 ext.
-3399 / philosophws@newschool.edu .
+The Student Advisors (SA) for the 2017-18 academic year are Ryan Gustafson and Kathleen Kelley.
 The SAs are a point of contact between the students, faculty, and administration.
 Their primary duty is to guide students through various bureaucratic procedures, e.g., registration, exams, graduation, etc. The SAs are a source of information and administrative guidance.
 If you have any questions about academic policies, departmental or administrative procedures, degree requirements, etc., it is the SAs' job to answer them.
 You should also contact the SAs if you run into any problems that prevent you from fulfilling academic requirements.
 There is no guarantee that every problem will be resolved, but the earlier you notify them, the better.